e1528532/libelektra/doc/tutorials/cascading.md

 ## User Defaults ##

 Override links can also be used to define default values.
-It's similar to defining default values via the `system` namespace, but uses overrides, which means it will be preferred over the configuration in the current folder (`dir`).
+It is comparable to defining default values via the `system` namespace, but uses overrides, which means it is preferred over the configuration in the current folder (`dir`).

 This means that user defaults overwrite values specified in the `.configuration` file we created and mounted earlier in this tutorial.